strapdata/elassandra/docs/elassandra/source/mapping.rst

    1 | ['This is a tweet!'] | [{name: [{last_name: ['Royer'], first_name: ['Vincent']}], uid: ['12345']}]

-Dynamic mapping of cassandra map
+Dynamic mapping of Cassandra Map
 --------------------------------

 Nested document can be mapped to `User Defined Type <https://docs.datastax.com/en/cql/3.1/cql/cql_using/cqlUseUDT.html>`_ or to CQL `map <http://docs.datastax.com/en/cql/3.1/cql/cql_using/use_map_t.html#toc_pane>`_.